CL-CHEN-Lab/RepliSeq/README.md

 | chr22  | 51250000 | 51300000 | 0.000  | 0.000 |

-#### calculateS50(rs_assay) :
+#### calculateS50(rs_assay):

-This functions returns a dataframe composed of genomic coordinates associated with replication timing as an S50 value comprised within 0 (early replicating) and 1 (late replicating)
+This function returns a dataframe composed of genomic coordinates associated with replication timing as an S50 value comprised within 0 (early replicating) and 1 (late replicating).

 ```{r}